Pan de Pascua Chilean Dulce de leche Fruitcake

 Instructions

-1. The day before.
-Soak raisins, walnuts, peanuts, almonds, candied fruit in rum with lemon zest and spices.
+1. The day before, soak raisins, walnuts, peanuts, almonds, and candied fruit in rum with lemon zest and spices.
 Stir well.
 Cover with plastic wrap and let sit overnight.

 Fruitcake fruits

-3. Beat the butter and sugar with a mixer until creamy and pale the next day, about 5 minutes.
+3. The next day, beat the butter and sugar with a mixer until creamy and pale, about 5 minutes.
 Add the eggs one at a time, mixing until well incorporated, beating 1 minute after each egg.

 4. Add the Dulce de Leche and beat until incorporated, about 3 minutes.Butter, and dulce de leche creamed

-5. Then add the flour with the baking powder and salt (sifted together) while mixing at low speed until well blended, about 3 minutes.Fruitcake dough
+5. Then add the flour, baking powder, and salt (sifted together) while mixing at low speed until well blended, about 3 minutes.Fruitcake dough

-6. Finally, add by hand with a wooden spoon or spatula the soaked fruits and nuts, mix well, I divide the dough in half to make it easier.
+6. Finally, add the soaked fruits and nuts by hand with a wooden spoon or spatula, mix well, and divide the dough in half to make it easier.

 Fruitcake added fruits